syncfusion-content/javascript-docs/js/Tab/Getting-Started.md

 {% endhighlight %}

-> **Note**: In Load On Demand, when the external files are referred from local the following error occurs.
+N> In Load On Demand, when the external files are referred from local the following error occurs.

 XMLHttpRequest cannot load [http://js.syncfusion.com/UG/Web/Tab-Content/cornSpainach.html?_=1399883825133](http://js.syncfusion.com/UG/Web/Tab-Content/cornSpainach.html?_=1399883825133).
 No 'Access-Control-Allow-Origin' header is present on the requested resource.